-In modern supply chain management, enterprises should be capable of administering the growing demand by managing and optimizing the supply chain operations accordingly, clearly in a bid to achieve a lethal edge over competitors in the business.
-This also becomes imperative as data shows that e-commerce purchases are on the rise around the world and as sales grow, returns do so inevitably in similar proportion, though a small percentage.
+In modern supply chain management, enterprises ought to be capable of managing the growing demand by opting to optimize the supply chain operations accordingly by virtue of automation, clearly in a bid to achieve a lethal edge over the competitors struggling in the similar business.
+This also becomes imperative as data shows that e-commerce purchases are on the rise around the world and as sales grow, returns do so inevitably in more or less similar proportion, though a small percentage.
 Now, in the present age that is bathed in high-end technology, the potential of robotics is being manipulated in such supply chain based operations, what is commonly referred to as RPA (Robotic Process Automation) with the inherent objective of managing increased number of freight when sales are all time higher or during peak festive season.

 Not surprisingly, such a scenario makes it mandatory for those managing the supply chain, to look for new ways and to develop better familiarity with technology while thinking about dealing with increased demand in hot season marked by high number of sales.
 Now, the power of RPA can easily be unlocked to manage such growing need.
 Similarly, supply chain enterprises also need to assess the new operational automated methods and efficiency arising out of it and the range of benefits and eventual profitability it unfolds to such businesses.

 The clamour for automation in supply chain industry has been brewing for many years, especially to attain the capability to handle drastic shift in demand and so much of research and innovation has taken place, but the experts believe the present year is the time, when coveted and much awaited automation is all set to unfold to the prowess and capability of supply chain businesses.